inspectorG4dget/blog/README.md

----
-title: Personal Blog of Ashwin Panchapakesan
-description: A collection of interesting stuff
----

 ## Personal Blog of Ashwin Panchapakesan

 This is pretty much just a catch-all for things I find interesting, organized in some way that makes sense to me... sometimes.